-Much like when making any type of purchase or creating an account online, when you go to register a domain name, you (the “Registrant”) provides some contact information as a part of the process.
-This contact information is critical for CIRA and your Registrar to be able to connect with you in regards to the management of your domain name.
+Much like when making any type of purchase or creating an account online, when you go to register a domain name, you (the “registrant”) provide some contact information as a part of the process.
+This contact information is critical for CIRA and your registrar (the company you registered the domain with) to be able to connect with you in regard to the management of your domain name.

-The CIRA support team gets a lot of questions about whether their contact information will be published in the WHOIS or not.
+The CIRA support team gets a lot of questions about whether or not their contact information will be published in WHOIS.
 These questions come from responsible digital citizens that are doing their due diligence about their privacy, or maybe you've heard stories of people getting spammed with email shortly after registering a domain name – we'd like to share answer some questions we get here at CIRA on this topic.

 What is WHOIS?
 A brief introduction

-WHOIS is a term from the domain name industry that describes the online directory service that allows people to look up information about domain names.
+WHOIS is the online directory service that allows people to look up information about domain names.
 CIRA maintains a WHOIS directory which permits queries to the .CA (Canada's country code top-level domain) registry database.

 The thing is, while all top-level domains use a tool called “WHOIS”, there might be some key differences between them and what information is made public.

 Question 1: Will my contact information be published in the .CA WHOIS?

 One of the benefits of registering a .CA (besides showing off that your website is proudly Canadian) is that if you select an “individual” category when you register (for example, a Canadian Citizen or Permanent Resident), you automatically benefit from free privacy protection in WHOIS.

 When someone searches for a domain that was registered as an individual, this is what shows up in our WHOIS results: